2600hz/kazoo/applications/crossbar/doc/internationalization/prompts.md

 ### Languages supported

-While we encourage you to use proper RFC [langauge tags](http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.10) for identifying prompts, there is no system limitation.
+While we encourage you to use proper RFC [language tags](http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.10) for identifying prompts, there is no system limitation.
 If the language to be used is "en-US", the system will first try to find "en-US" then fall back to "en" prompts.
 If the language is "fr-FR", the system will try "fr-fr" and then "fr".
 However, nothing stops you from doing dual-language prompts (where both languages are in one media file) and using "fr-fr_en-us".
 In this case, "fr-fr_en-us" will be tried, then "fr-fr", and finally "fr".

 ### Existing Prompts